cralibe/MetaCommunityMetrics.jl/docs/src/Example.md

 # Example
 Here, we will illustrate how to analyze the rodent data across space and time, first by focusing on how species composition changes across sites and sampling events (using `CV_meta()`, `spatial_beta_div()`, and `temporal_beta_div()`), then determining whether the changes are attributable to dispersal or niche processes (using `create_groups()`, `plot_groups()`, and `DNCI_multigroup()`), and finally estimating the niche space of every species and how the shared space with other species within the metacommunity (using the `niche_overlap()`, `prop_patches()`, `average_MVNH_det()` and, `average_MVNH_dissimilarity()`).

-First, we will look at how abundance varies across time on species-level and community-level at both local and regional scales using \fct{CV\_meta}:
+First, we will look at how abundance varies across time on species-level and community-level at both local and regional scales using `CV_meta()`:
 ```julia
 julia> using MetaCommunityMetrics